Groestlcoin/groestlcoin-spark/doc/reproducible-builds.md

 Android `apk` files that are signed using the android code signing process cannot be reproduced independently.
 Spark therefore provides two separate `apk` files:

-- `spark-wallet-x.y.z-release.apk` - a release build signed using android's signing process that is not reproducible.
+- `groestlcoin-spark-x.y.z-release.apk` - a release build signed using android's signing process that is not reproducible.

-- `spark-wallet-x.y.z-debug.apk` - a debug build that is not signed using android's signing process but is reproducible.
+- `groestlcoin-spark-x.y.z-debug.apk` - a debug build that is not signed using android's signing process but is reproducible.

 ### Travis-CI